arvigeus/AZ-204/Learning Path/Graph.md

 In the Microsoft 365 platform, three main components facilitate the access and flow of data:

 - The Microsoft Graph API offers a single endpoint, `https://graph.microsoft.com`.
 You can use REST APIs or SDKs to access the endpoint.
-Microsoft Graph also includes a powerful set of services that manage user and device identity, access, compliance, security, and help protect organizations from data leakage or loss.
+Microsoft Graph also includes services that manage user and device identity, access, compliance, and security.

 - [Microsoft Graph connectors](https://learn.microsoft.com/en-us/microsoftsearch/connectors-overview) work in the incoming direction, **delivering data external to the Microsoft cloud into Microsoft Graph services and applications**, to enhance Microsoft 365 experiences such as Microsoft Search.
 Connectors exist for many commonly used data sources such as Box, Google Drive, Jira, and Salesforce.